Why do business plans get rejected by the home office?

 Both your income and outgoing is based on research and not just a number you have picked from the air.
 I.e - How much is your office rent going to be? - Where have you got that information from?

 Your business does not need to be based in the UK.

-Your business plan and it's financials do not meet the Tier 1 Entrepreneur UK Visa requirements,
+Your business plan and it's financials do not meet the Tier 1 Innovator UK Visa requirements,

 Standard Business plans and VISA business plans are different because a standard one will generally lean more towards raising finance and proving a return on investment for investors.
 With a VISA business plan, you need to prove your own return (if the business makes no profit - why are you doing it?) and is tier 1 visa compliant.
 This is the main reason to hire a professional experienced writer with tier 1 visa business planning experience as they will know what points, milestones and requirements you need to tick and showcase in your business plan.